jakob-heller/fflogs-scraping/README.md

 # fflogs-study-project
-Scrape fflog entries for damage done and healing done tables, combine data from multiple logs and then visualize using a dash dashboard.
+Scrape [fflog](https://www.fflogs.com/) entries for damage done and healing done tables, combine data from multiple logs and then visualize using a dash dashboard.

 ## Requirements

 * Python 3.10

-> This code makes use of the `match-case` syntax ([structural pattern matching](https://docs.python.org/3/whatsnew/3.10.html)).
+> `user_input.py` makes use of the `match-case` syntax ([structural pattern matching](https://docs.python.org/3/whatsnew/3.10.html)).
 This was introduced in Python 3.10.

+* Selenium
+* BeautifulSoup4

+> `data_scraping.py` methods make use of both [Selenium](https://www.selenium.dev/documentation/webdriver/) and [BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/).
+> Conveniently, fflog entries over `download csv` buttons for all their tables.
+We can utilize those with Selenium so that we don't have to manually fetch table data from html.
+> We still use beautifulsoup to fetch the group composition from html.

 ## (README is still WIP – this is just the preliminary project description)